bterwijn/memory_graph/README.md

 | **Pycharm** | `memory_graph.get_call_stack_pycharm()` |

 #### Other Debuggers ####
-For other debuggers, invoke this function within the watchpoint context.
+For other debuggers, invoke this function within the *watch* context.
 Then, in the "call_stack.txt" file, identify the slice of functions you wish to include in the call stack, more specifically choise 'after' and 'up_to' what function you want to slice.
 ```
 memory_graph.save_call_stack("call_stack.txt")
 ```